javinyx/team-builder/README.md

 A mock TerraForm configuration is also present [here](/docs/main.tf).

-## Running the production build locally
+## Running the production build locally in Docker

 > ℹ️ The `docker compose` command may be `docker-compose` in your system depending on how you have it installed, if the first doesn't work, try the latter.